dfederlein/vagrant-tower/README.md

 **INSTRUCTIONS:**

 This demo kit requires either a CentOS 6 or RHEL 6 vagrant box.
 To use your own, add box name and url accordingly to the vagrant file.
-Currently, this has a Centos6.4 box I created coming from my S3 bucket, these may not exist in the future.
-You can build your own, given the image is built to the vagrant instructions found here: https://gist.github.com/luis-ca/1327607 , or you can pull from http://www.vagrantbox.es/
+You can build your own, given the image is built to the vagrant instructions (and includes VirtualBox additions), or you can pull from http://www.vagrantbox.es/

 To clone this demo to your local machine, execute the following command:
 ```